HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 We define action elements through HVML action tags, which we will describe in detail in this document [2.5) Action Tag Details](#25-Action Tag Details).

-##### 2.1.11.1) Action elements used to manipulate data
+##### 2.1.11.1) Action Elements Used to manipulate data

 HVML defines the following basic action elements for manipulating data or elements:

-- The `init` element is used to initialize or reset a variable.
+-  `init` element is used to initialize or reset a variable.
-- The `update` element is used to perform an update operation on the specified element, collection of elements, or container data.
+- `update` element is used to perform an update operation on the specified element, collection of elements, or container data.
-- The `clear` element is used to perform a clear operation on the specified element or container data, which usually means deleting all child elements or data items of the current element or data.
+- `clear` element is used to perform a clear operation on the specified element or container data, which usually means deleting all child elements or data items of the current element or data.
-- The `erase` element is used to remove a specified element, element attribute, or data item in a container.
+- `erase` element is used to remove a specified element, element attribute, or data item in a container.
-- The `choose` element is used to choose (or generate) another data from the given data.
+- `choose` element is used to choose (or generate) another data from the given data.
-- The `reduce` element is used to define the reduction (reduce) action to be performed on an iterable data or elements.
+- `reduce` element is used to define the reduction action to be performed on an iterable data or elements.

-##### 2.1.11.2) Action elements used to manipulate the execution stack
+##### 2.1.11.2) Action Elements for Manipulating the Execution Stack

 The following action elements are used to manipulate the virtual machine, including the execution stack, event loop, etc.:

-- The `test` element performs a test action on an element node or data item, and is used to implement conditional operations that depend on data values.
+- `test` element performs a test action on an element node or data item, and is used to implement conditional operations that depend on data values.
-- The `match` element defines a match branch as a direct child of the `test` element.
+- `match` element defines a match branch as a direct child of `test` element.
-- The `differ` element, as a direct child of the `test` element, defines the program branch when the test fails.
+- `differ` element, as a direct child of `test` element, defines the program branch when the test fails.
-- The `iterate` element is used to define an iterative action on an iterable data or element, thereby implementing a loop.
+- `iterate` element is used to define an iterative action on an iterable data or element, thereby implementing a loop.
-- The `define` element is used to define a reusable group of operations.
+- `define` element is used to define a reusable group of operations.
-- The `return` element is used to define the return value of an operation group.
+- `return` element is used to define the return value of an operation group.
-- The `back` element is used to pop the stack frame to the specified execution stack position, which is equivalent to breaking the default execution path.
+- `back` element is used to pop the stack frame to the specified execution stack position, which is equivalent to breaking the default execution path.
-- The `include` element is used to execute a group of operations in place.
+- `include` element is used to execute a group of operations in place.
-- The `call` element is used to call an operation group.
+- `call` element is used to call an operation group.
-- The `catch` element is used to catch an exception.
+- `catch` element is used to catch an exception.

-##### 2.1.11.3) Other action elements
+##### 2.1.11.3) Other Action Elements

 HVML also defines the following action elements for manipulating event loops, renderers, operation groups, etc.:

-- The `observe` element is used to define observation actions on specific data or elements.
+- `observe` element is used to define observation actions on specific data or elements.
-- The `fire` element is used to explicitly fire an event.
+- `fire` element is used to explicitly fire an event.
-- The `forget` element is used to cancel the observation action on a certain data or element.
+- `forget` element is used to cancel the observation action on a certain data or element.
-- The `request` tag is used to make a request to a renderer, other coroutines, etc. and get the resulting data.
+- `request` tag is used to make a request to a renderer, other coroutines, etc. and get the resulting data.
-- The `load` element is used to load and execute a specified HVML program (or code), which is equivalent to creating a new coroutine.
+- `load` element is used to load and execute a specified HVML program (or code), which is equivalent to creating a new coroutine.
-- The `exit` element is used to actively exit the execution of an HVML program, that is, terminate an HVML coroutine.
+- `exit` element is used to actively exit the execution of an HVML program, that is, terminate an HVML coroutine.
-- The `sleep` element is used to actively sleep the current coroutine.
+- `sleep` element is used to actively sleep the current coroutine.

-#### 2.1.12) Error and exception handling
+#### 2.1.12) Error and Exception Handling

 In HVML, errors refer to fatal problems that cannot be recovered, such as segment faults, bus errors, etc.; exceptions refer to problems that can be caught or handled.

 To facilitate error and exception handling, use the following error or exception template elements:

-- `error`: In case of an error, attempt to insert at the current position of the target document with the content contained within.
-The `error` element supports the `type` attribute, which is used to specify the corresponding error type. like:
+- `error`: In case of an error, attempt to insert at the current position of the target document with the content contained within. `error` element supports `type` attribute, which is used to specify the corresponding error type. like:
-    - `BusError`: Indicates a bus error (bad memory access).
+    - `BusError`: Indicate a bus error (bad memory access).
-    - `SegFault`: Indicates a segment fault (invalid memory reference).
+    - `SegFault`: Indicate a segment fault (invalid memory reference).
-    - `Terminated`: Indicates that the interpreter instance was artificially terminated.
+    - `Terminated`: Indicate that the interpreter instance was artificially terminated.
-    - `CPUTimeLimitExceeded`: Indicates that the CPU time limit has been reached.
+    - `CPUTimeLimitExceeded`: Indicate that the CPU time limit has been reached.
-    - `FileSizeLimitExceeded`: Indicates that the file size limit has been reached.
+    - `FileSizeLimitExceeded`: Indicate that the file size limit has been reached.
-- `except`: When an uncaught exception occurs, insert the contained content at the current position in the target document.
-The `except` element supports the `type` attribute, which is used to specify the corresponding exception type.
+- `except`: When an uncaught exception occurs, insert the contained content at the current position in the target document. `except` element supports `type` attribute, which is used to specify the corresponding exception type.

 The exceptions defined by HVML are as follows:

 - General:
-    - `Conflict`: Indicates that the specified operating conditions conflict with each other.
+    - `Conflict`: Indicate that the specified operating conditions conflict with each other.
-    - `Gone`: Indicates that the specified data or entity has disappeared.
+    - `Gone`: Indicate that the specified data or entity has disappeared.
-    - `Incompleted`: Indicates an incomplete call, such as a system call interrupted by a signal.
+    - `Incompleted`: Indicate an incomplete call, such as a system call interrupted by a signal.
     - `MismatchedVersion`: The version does not match, such as using a lower version of an external executor or a dynamic object.
-    - `NotReady`: Indicates that it is not ready, for example, the data corresponding to the specified named variable is not ready yet.
+    - `NotReady`: Indicate that it is not ready, for example, the data corresponding to the specified named variable is not ready yet.
-    - `NotImplemented`: Indicates that a feature has not yet been implemented.
+    - `NotImplemented`: Indicate that a feature has not yet been implemented.
-    - `NotFound`: Indicates not found, such as the specified variable namespace cannot be found.
+    - `NotFound`: Indicate not found, such as the specified variable namespace cannot be found.
-    - `NotAllowed`: Indicates an operation that is not allowed, such as an executor with an incorrect data type.
+    - `NotAllowed`: Indicate an operation that is not allowed, such as an executor with an incorrect data type.
-    - `NotAcceptable`: Indicates unacceptable conditions, such as wrong prepositional attribute values.
+    - `NotAcceptable`: Indicate unacceptable conditions, such as wrong prepositional attribute values.
     - `Timeout`: Timeout.
-    - `TooEarly`: Indicates too early (eg, the specified data is not yet ready).
+    - `TooEarly`: Indicate too early (such as the specified data is not yet ready).
-    - `TooLarge`: Indicates too large (eg packet size).
+    - `TooLarge`: Indicate too large (such as packet size).
-    - `TooLong`: Indicates too long (like a path name).
+    - `TooLong`: Indicate too long (such as path name).
-    - `TooMany`: means too many (such as symbolic links).
+    - `TooMany`: Indicate too many (such as symbolic links).
-    - `TooSmall`: Indicates too small (eg buffer size).
+    - `TooSmall`: Indicate too small (such as buffer size).
-    - `Unauthorized`: means unauthenticated.
+    - `Unauthorized`: Indicate unauthenticated.
     - `UnavailableLegally`: Unavailable for legal reasons.
     - `UnmetPrecondition`: The precondition was not met.
-    - `Unsupported`: Indicates that a feature or a required information is not supported, such as certain locale classifications.
+    - `Unsupported`: Indicate that a feature or a required information is not supported, such as certain locale classifications.
 - Parsing related:
-    - `BadEncoding`: Indicates bad character encoding.
+    - `BadEncoding`: Indicate bad character encoding.
-    - `BadHVMLTag`: Indicates a bad, unsuitable tag, or mismatched HVML closing tag.
+    - `BadHVMLTag`: Indicate a bad, unsuitable tag, or mismatched HVML closing tag.
-    - `BadHVMLAttrName`: Indicates a bad HVML element attribute name, such as an unknown attribute name, an attribute name that does not conform to the specification, etc.
+    - `BadHVMLAttrName`: Indicate a bad HVML element attribute name, such as an unknown attribute name, an attribute name that does not conform to the specification, etc.
-    - `BadHVMLAttrValue`: Indicates an unparseable HVML element attribute value.
+    - `BadHVMLAttrValue`: Indicate an unparseable HVML element attribute value.
-    - `BadHVMLContent`: Indicates unparsable HVML element content.
+    - `BadHVMLContent`: Indicate unparsable HVML element content.
-    - `BadTargetHTML`: Indicates that there was an error parsing the target tag document (HTML).
+    - `BadTargetHTML`: Indicate that there was an error parsing the target tag document (HTML).
-    - `BadTargetXGML`: Indicates that an error occurred while parsing the target markup document (XGML).
+    - `BadTargetXGML`: Indicate that an error occurred while parsing the target markup document (XGML).
-    - `BadTargetXML`: Indicates that an error occurred while parsing the target tag document (XML).
+    - `BadTargetXML`: Indicate that an error occurred while parsing the target tag document (XML).
 - Interpreter related:
     - `ArgumentMissed`: A required argument is missing.
-    - `BadExpression`: Indicates a bad expression, produced when evaluating the expression.
+    - `BadExpression`: Indicate a bad expression, produced when evaluating the expression.
-    - `BadExecutor`: Indicates a bad executor, generated when parsing the executor.
+    - `BadExecutor`: Indicate a bad executor, generated when parsing the executor.
     - `BadIndex`: Index error, which occurs when referencing an array or tuple element, usually means that the index value exceeds the range of the array or tuple.
-    - `BadName`: Indicates a bad variable name.
+    - `BadName`: Indicate a bad variable name.
 Usually occurs when the specified variable name does not meet the specification requirements when evaluating the evaluation expression.
     - `ChildTerminated`: The child coroutine was forcibly terminated.
     - `DuplicateName`: Duplicate name, when the variable name to be initialized is already taken.
     - `DuplicateKey`: Duplicate key, usually occurs when merging objects or collections.
-    - `eDOMFailure`: Indicates that a problem was encountered while building the eDOM.
+    - `eDOMFailure`: Indicate that a problem was encountered while building the eDOM.
     - `InternalFailure`: Interpreter internal error.
-    - `InvalidValue`: Indicates an incorrect, unacceptable value.
+    - `InvalidValue`: Indicate an incorrect, unacceptable value.
 Usually occurs when an unacceptable value is passed in.
     - `LostRenderer`: Lost connection to the renderer.
-    - `MaxIterationCount`: Indicates that the maximum number of iterations has been reached.
+    - `MaxIterationCount`: Indicate that the maximum number of iterations has been reached.
-    - `MaxRecursionDepth`: Indicates that the maximum recursion depth has been reached.
+    - `MaxRecursionDepth`: Indicate that the maximum recursion depth has been reached.
-    - `MemoryFailure`: memory error, such as internal heap is too small, memory allocation failed.
+    - `MemoryFailure`: Memory error, such as internal heap is too small, memory allocation failed.
-    - `NoData`: Indicates that the specified data does not exist, or that the specified variable name is not bound to any data.
+    - `NoData`: Indicate that the specified data does not exist, or that the specified variable name is not bound to any data.
     - `NoSuchKey`: The key value in the dictionary is wrong, usually referring to a key value that does not exist.
-    - `NotIterable`: Indicates that the specified element or data is not iterable.
+    - `NotIterable`: Indicate that the specified element or data is not iterable.
-    - `WrongDataType`: Indicates wrong data type.
+    - `WrongDataType`: Indicate wrong data type.
 - Floating point related:
-    - `InvalidFloat`: Indicates that an invalid floating-point number was passed in.
+    - `InvalidFloat`: Indicate that an invalid floating-point number was passed in.
 For example, when calling `$MATH.asin`, a real number that is not in the range of `[-1, 1]` is passed in.
-    - `Overflow`: Indicates an upward overflow error occurred during floating-point arithmetic.
+    - `Overflow`: Indicate an upward overflow error occurred during floating-point arithmetic.
-    - `Underflow`: Indicates an underflow error in floating-point arithmetic.
+    - `Underflow`: Indicate an underflow error in floating-point arithmetic.
-    - `ZeroDivision`: Indicates that a division by zero error was encountered.
+    - `ZeroDivision`: Indicate that a division by zero error was encountered.
 - Operating system related:
-    - `AccessDenied`: Indicates that access is denied or permissions are insufficient.
+    - `AccessDenied`: Indicate that access is denied or permissions are insufficient.
     - `BrokenPipe`: The other end of the pipe has been closed.
     - `ConnectionAborted`: The connection was aborted.
     - `ConnectionRefused`: Connection refused.